To dispose of an unwanted

 - Avoid mixing fuels unless your engine requires it.

-- Avoid breathing fuel fumes, and carefully ventilate storage areas or vehicles when transporting.
+- Avoid breathing fuel fumes and carefully ventilate storage areas or vehicles when transporting.

 - Transport fuels in the trunk and away from children.